ChrisLaRocque/astrofolio/src/content/projects/larocque-dev-astro.md

 ### Why?

-When I first set up my portfolio site I built it with Contentful, and frankly, why wouldn't I?
-It's arguably the best headless CMS available, and I've been able to squeeze more than my fair share of free accounts out of their free plan for all the projects I cook up.
-Frankly, I love Contentful.
+When I first set up my portfolio site I built it with Contentful, as it was the CMS I had used most at that point and I've been able to squeeze more than my fair share of free accounts out of their free plan for all the projects I cook up.
+Frankly, I love Contentful when I just need a simple CMS.

 My reason for pulling my site content out of Contentful and into my site repo's filesystem was purely about my own personal workflow preference.
 When my portfolio content was in a CMS I found myself not incredibly motivated to author posts frequently.
 I felt that having my posts be alongside my codebase would encourage me to write more as well as prompt more creative projects to be done on my personal site.